Ky-Want/fs-journal/quizzes/week06.md

 **10.** Which file contains the root element of your Vue project?
 <!-- enter you answer in the space below -->
 ```
+App. vue : Your root Vue component, which contains the entire application. main. js : the entry point of the entire application's JavaScript code.
 ```
 **11.** The ______ tag is used to alter the styling of your entire Vue project.
 Adding the ______ attribute to this tag will limit it to just the component it exists.
 Fill in the blank.
 <!-- enter you answer in the space below -->